TheRealDan/RecursiveFolderGenerator/README.md

 Q: Is there a limit to the amount of folders it can create?

-A: The application will only accept a number between 1 and 2,147,483,647 - However it can take a ridiculously long time to generate lots of folders, even on faster computers.
+A: The application will only accept a number between 1 and 1,000